isabelkhan/eda_summer25/0100 One Sample T-test- Requirements Analysis.md

 ```

 ### Limitations/Notes
-- population mean **must be specified**
+- Population mean **must be specified**
-- alternative hypothesis is `two-sided` by default
+- Alternative hypothesis is `two-sided` by default
-- confidence level is `0.95` by default (alpha = 0.05)
+- Confidence level is `0.95` by default (alpha = 0.05)
-- axis defaults to `0`
+- Axis defaults to `0`
-- keepdims defaults to `False`
+- Keepdims defaults to `False`

 ---

 # Summary
-- data must be approximately normally distributed
+- Data must be approximately normally distributed
-- null and alterntive hypotheses must be specified the same acoss R, SAS, and Python to produce the same output
+- Null and alterntive hypotheses must be specified the same acoss R, SAS, and Python to produce the same output
-- confidence levels must also be specified the same way across R, SAS, and Python to produce the same output
+- Confidence levels must also be specified the same way across R, SAS, and Python to produce the same output
-- data should be measured on a continous scale and be independent and identically distributed
+- Data should be measured on a continous scale and be independent and identically distributed

 # References
 - CAMIS Project: https://psiaims.github.io/CAMIS/